 - Co-operate effectively with third parties.
 If you work with third parties, it is important that you are clear about your expectations in relation to fundraising conduct and the approach that should be taken as lockdown measures are eased.
 You must also check or update any contracts that you have in place to make sure these remain fit for purpose as your fundraising activities adapt.

 - Be transparent with the public and others.
 You should make information available and be able to explain to the public and others your approach to fundraising safely and responsibly as the restrictions lift.
 You should set out the measures you are taking and how these align with Government advice for the nation in which you fundraise.

 - Listen to feedback.
 Fundraising organisations should listen and reflect on feedback they receive from the public, staff and volunteers as this will help to inform the way they carry out fundraising during this period.
 Your activity should be continually reviewed, taking into account comments, complaints and feedback.

 Safeguarding the public and fundraisers

 - Protect the public, staff and volunteers.
 Sufficient measures must be in place to protect the public, your fundraisers, staff and volunteers.
 Depending on the method of fundraising, you’ll need to consider what changing Government guidance means for staff and volunteer safety.
 This includes ensuring that fundraisers take appropriate measures to keep them and the public safe and ensure social distancing is observed.
 You can read more guidance from England, Scotland, Wales and Northern Ireland.
-Businesses and workplaces should make every reasonable effort to ensure their employees can work safely.
-From 1 August 2020, this may be working from home, or within the workplace if COVID-19 secure guidelines are followed closely.
-When in the workplace, everyone should make every reasonable effort to comply with the social distancing guidelines set out by the government (2m, or 1m with risk mitigation where 2m is not viable).
+Businesses and workplaces should make every reasonable effort to ensure their employees can work safely and follow COVID-19 secure guidelines.